autopkg/homebysix-recipes/README.md

 ## Known issues

 If you're having a problem with one of my recipes, [check the issues](https://github.com/autopkg/homebysix-recipes/issues) to see whether a known problem exists.
 If not, please [submit an issue](https://github.com/autopkg/homebysix-recipes/issues/new) so I can investigate.

+## Processors

+I wrote a couple custom processors for my own recipes.
+Feel free to refer to them if you find them useful, or modify and redistribute as you like.

+- __GoToMeetingURLProvider__ - Uses the GoToMeeting updater JSON to determine the URL to the latest release and the build number for that release.

+- __VersionSplitter__ - Takes a string, splits it on a specified character, and returns the specified index.
+Particularly useful for breaking down multi-part version numbers.
+For example, "0.3.4 (build 352)" might become simply "0.3.4".

 ## Submissions